Common Challenges When Using SDKs and How to Overcome Them

 (Node Version Manager) or pyenv

-(Python Environment Manager) can help you switch between versions of programming languages to match the SDK’s requirements.
+(Python Version Manager) can help you switch between versions to match the SDK’s requirements.

 - Test in a Sandbox Environment: Before deploying the SDK in production, test it in a controlled environment to identify and resolve compatibility issues.